alexwine36/Portfolio/apps/portfolio/content/projects/b2b-app/index.md

 To create this, a web page displayed the businesses with links to their bio, social media, and websites to review their brand.
 Then when a user decided on their vote for best brand they could log a vote for each category.
 To keep interest high during this phase a user was allowed to vote once a day for a company in both categories.
 To ensure uniqueness, FingerprintJS was used to create a unique visitor ID.
 This was then stored with the date, company ID, and category to ensure votes were stored once.
 This would continue until fifteen minutes before the winners were announced.

-To ensure these rules were followed a controller was set up for the voting endpoint.
+To ensure these rules were followed a controller was designed for the voting endpoint.

 ```mermaid